Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 Fail-closed default.
 When governance state is uncertain — the layer is unreachable, evidence is incomplete, policy is ambiguous — the default verdict must be denial.
 The cost of a false denial is delay.
 The cost of a false permit may be irreversible.

 Compositional evidence.
-The audit trail must record the full evaluation trace for each decision — which rules fired, in what order, with what individual result — not merely the verdict.
+The audit trail must record the full evaluation trace for each decision — which Constraints fired, in what order, with what individual result — not merely the verdict.
 This is required for replay, for audit, and for demonstrating governance to third parties.

 Composition-aware evaluation.
 The governance layer must maintain session-level state and evaluate each proposal against both the constitutional policy and the accumulated session record.
 Individually compliant proposals that are compositionally anomalous must be detected and escalated rather than silently permitted.
 Multiple denials against the same constraint boundary within a session must be recorded as a pattern, not as independent events.
 This property resolves both directions of the composition problem: the forward problem of sequentially compliant but collectively invalid action sequences, and the inverse problem of denial patterns that constitute governance signals.

 Substrate independence.
 The constitutional layer must apply the same authority model regardless of where the agent runs.
-The laws do not change because the substrate is a mobile device instead of a cloud instance.
+The Constraints do not change because the substrate is a mobile device instead of a cloud instance.

 Principal observability.
 The principal must be able to reconstruct the full operational picture from governance evidence alone — including the sequence of decisions, not just individual verdicts.
 If they cannot, the governance system is not recording enough.